scottrlarson/profession/content/updates/update-battery-life.md

 +++
-title = "Storing Device Batteries to Prolong Life Expectancy" date = 2018-09-06T09:52:28-07:00 draft = false summary = "Maintaining battery life can be a moving target.
+title = "Storing Laptop Batteries to Prolong Life Expectancy" date = 2018-09-06T09:52:28-07:00 draft = false summary = "Maintaining battery life can be a moving target.
 Lithium Ion batteries are used in most electronics since 2013.
 Unfortunately, little has changed with its technology."